jwworth/jakeworth/content/blog/examine-your-assumptions.md

 Anytime I'm stuck my first instinct is to examine my assumptions:

-- 'This application is always slow'... can we benchmark it?
+- 'This application is always slow'...compared to what?
+Can we benchmark it?
-- 'This Ruby version is old'... does that matter?
+- 'This Ruby version is old'...does that matter?
 Is it a supported version?
-- 'This library is breaking my tests'... are we sure?
+- 'This library is breaking my tests'...are we sure?
 If we remove it, does it still fail?
 What if we include it, but use a different method?
 Does it still break?